georg-koch/Arduino-Log/README.md

     Log.begin(LOG_LEVEL_ERROR, &Serial, true);
 ```

-if you want to fully remove all logging code, uncomment `#define DISABLE_LOGGING` in `ArduinoLog.h`, this may significantly reduce your sketch/library size.

 ### Log events

 The library allows you to log on different levels by the following functions